shitfuckery/usb_stick/README.md

 #### Setup Btrfs Subvolumes

-We are using btrfs for the root partition because it has sophisticated features, such as subvolumes and snapshotting, that some users may find useful.
+We are using [BTRFS](https://btrfs.readthedocs.io/en/latest/) for the root partition because it has sophisticated features, such as subvolumes and snapshotting, that some users may find useful.

 ```bash
 sudo mount -o subvol=/ /dev/mapper/LUKS_ROOT /mnt